AstarVienna/speXtra/docs/database.rst

-.. _spextra-database:
+.. _database:

 ********
 Database
 ********

-The database is organized trough yaml files which describes its contents
+The database is organized trough yaml files which describes its contents.